zs7779/TinyTwitter/README.md

 python manage.py runserver
 ```

 **Note the current setting in the master branch is not suitable for deployment!
-It is for testing only!
+It is for demo only!
 Do not deploy as is and do not store personal information (such as your usual password)!**

 Current functions: